damaratix/sans-holiday-hack-2021/sources/challenge8.md

 [(https://register.elfu.org/register)](https://register.elfu.org/register)
 ![portal](images/elfu-portal.png)

-we have to register in oder to get an account.
-The email you enter doesn't matter so let's register and get credentials.
+We have to register in order to get an account.
+The email you enter doesn't matter so let's register and get the ssh credentials.

-we connect in ssh on the server and we got stuck in a screen like this:
+We connected in ssh on the server and we got stuck in a screen like this:
 ![screensplash](images/elfu-screen.png)

-looking at portal server we saw it was served by a Python backend, so to try to close the screensplash we just replied to the question: "how do you get out of a python program?"
+Looking at portal server we saw it was served by a Python backend, so to try to close the screensplash we just replied to the question: "how do you get out of a python program?" <br>
 CTRL-D !!! and it worked :)

 ```